Bob Franks: Early life

 and from the Dedman School of Law at Southern Methodist University in 1976.

-Early Political Activities
+Early political activities

 He had been involved in Republican politics while growing up, including the races of Senator Charles H. Percy.
 As a teenager, he returned to his home state.
 While in Summit, he became involved with the Young Republicans and the Kean for Assembly races.
 Franks helped to found the Union County Young Republicans Franks then served as an aide, consultant and campaign manager to several congressman including Jim Courter and Dean Gallo as well as Governor Thomas Kean.
 The primary profession of Franks, however, was that of a newspaper publisher.

 New Jersey State Assemblyman

 In 1979, Franks was a candidate for Union County Freeholder when State Senator Peter J. McDonough resigned.
 Assemblyman Donald DiFrancesco ran for the Senate, and Franks switched to the Assembly race.
 He defeated Marie Kissebeth, the Berkeley Heights mayor, at the Republican convention.

 When he was redistricted into the 22nd Legislative District, a Union/Essex district in 1981 and Essex Republicans demanded an Assembly seat, Franks survived and the Union Republicans dumped another incumbent, William J. Maguire.
 He was re-elected in 1981, 1983, 1985, 1987, 1989 and 1991.

 While in the Assembly, he also served two terms as chairman of the New Jersey Republican State Committee, 1987–89 and 1990–92.
 In the second term, finding widespread voter discontent with Governor Jim Florio's tax hikes, he led the Republican Party to winning veto-proof majorities in both houses of the Legislature.

 He was succeeded in the Assembly by Alan Augustine.